jawa-the-hutt/nativescript-vue-dynamo/README.md

 npm install --save nativescript-vue-dynamo
 ```

 Inside your `main.js` or `main.native.js` if you are using the [Nativescript-Vue Plugin for vue-cli@3.0](https://github.com/nativescript-vue/vue-cli-plugin-nativescript-vue).
 Please note the `appMode` option being sent to the component.
-If you want to use this on the native side, then `appMode` should = `native` and on the web side `web`.
+If you want to use this on the native side, then `appMode` should = `native` and on the web side it should = `web`.
 These are this standards established in the Nativescript-Vue Plugin for vue-cli@3.0 mentioned above.
 In the example below we are showing this coming from the state manager, but that's an artifact of the demo app included in this repository where we are storing the value.

+## Main entry point (main.js or main.native.js)
 ```js
 import Vue from 'nativescript-vue';
 import App from './App.vue';